PieterNatanael/Sound-Record/README.md

 If you have any questions or need support, feel free to reach out to us at pieternatanael@icloud.com.
 Thank you for using Sound Record!

-Here’s the **User Policy for Sound Record** translated into five major languages:

----

 Spanish (Español):